evanshortiss/evanshortiss.github.io/_posts/2017-04-24-express-joi.markdown

 * Don’t write validations from scratch for serious applications without good reason.
 * Decouple validation code from router logic when possible.
 * Leverage node.js modules to quickly develop and integrate validations.
-* Using Joi validations can add a 7% to 12% performance hit (or more) depending on your data and validations.
+* Using Joi validations can add a 7% to 12% performance hit (or more) depending on your data and validations
+* Load test frequently!